 - U-M Network Responsible Use Agreement (primarily for students who live in University Housing).

-- Your right to use copyrighted material without permission under certain circumstances from the U-M Library Copyright Office's Copyright Basics.
+Learn more about copyright compliance and how to report issues and concerns, and your right to use copyrighted material without permission under certain circumstances, from the U-M Library Copyright Office's Copyright Basics.

 - Your files are shared automatically.
 Peer-to-Peer (P2P) file-sharing software (such as BitTorrent) not only receives files, but automatically allows others to access them.